 If a Simple Traversal of UDP through NAT (STUN) binding response message is received before the peer's candidates are received through the offer exchange, it MUST be discarded.
-If a STUN binding response message is received without a USERNAME attribute, it MUST be discarded. <a href="mailto:state the STUN binding response message MUST be discarded.
+If a STUN binding response message is received without a USERNAME attribute, it MUST be discarded.
+If the component pair is in a failed state, the STUN binding response message MUST be discarded.
 If the received STUN binding response message does not have the fingerprint attribute, the message MUST be discarded.